 Throughout his studies of collaboration and chamber music, Paul has received coaching from artists Barbara Gonzalez-Palmer, Allison Brewster-Franzetti, Matti Hirvonen, and Warren Jones.
 He has worked extensively as pianist and musical director in collaboration with soprano Lori Mirabel for the Maplewood/South Orange Coalition on Race child-friendly operatic productions, including Robert Kapilow’s adaptations on Dr. Seuss’ Green Eggs and Ham and Gertrude McFuzz, as well as Verdi’s Aida and Dvořák’s Rusalka.

 Paul is an avid ballet pianist, playing regularly for the Rutgers University Dance Department, Lustig Dance Theatre (New Brunswick, NJ), and annually at the Cecchetti International Summer School at Hope College, MI.
-Paul also accompanies the Highland Park Community Chorus (NJ) under the direction of Benjamin T. Berman, and serves as organist and pianist at Middlebush Reformed Church in Franklin, NJ.
+Paul also accompanies the Highland Park Community Chorus (NJ) under the direction of Benjamin T. Berman, and serves choir director and organist at Middlebush Reformed Church in Franklin, NJ.

 Originally a Berkshire Scholar at BCI, Paul returns for his sixth season this year, where he will be accompanist faculty in Baltimore.